Surgical Error Attorney in Kansas City

 If you have been hurt or lost someone you love by a negligent surgeon, we can help you.
-At Yonke Law LLC, we have more than 20 years of experience helping clients in all types of medical malpractice claims throughout the Kansas City, Missouri, area.
+At Yonke Law LLC, our Kansas City personal injury lawyers have more than 20 years of experience helping clients in all types of medical malpractice claims throughout the Kansas City, Missouri, area.
 We will help you through your case and help you get the compensation you deserve.

 Our attorneys represent clients in surgical error cases involving:

 - Surgery on and amputation of the wrong body part

 - Leaving surgical instruments in the body after surgery

 - Other errors

 While it might be hard to believe that surgeons would enter into surgery after drinking or lacking proper understanding of what they are doing, it does happen, and all too frequently.
 At Yonke Law LLC, our lawyers hold surgeons accountable, and we will help you obtain the best compensation award available.

 What happens if a surgeon makes a mistake during surgery?